-O Lord, open thou our lips
+O Lord, open thou our lips And our mouth shall shew forth thy praise.

-And our mouth shall shew forth thy praise
+O God, make speed to save us,

-O God, make speed to save us
+O Lord, make haste to help us.

-O Lord, make haste to help us
+Glory be to the Father, and to the Son, and to the Holy Ghost; as it was in the beginning, is now and ever shall be, world without end.

-Glory be to the Father, and to the Son, and to the Holy Ghost: as it was in the beginning, is now and ever shall be, world without end, Amen
+Praise ye the Lord.
+The Lord's name be praised.

-Praise ye the Lord
+Psalm 146

-The Lord's Name be praised
+Praise the Lord, O my soul while I live will I praise the Lord Yea as long as I have any being I will sing praises to my God.

-Psalms 146-147
+Put not your trust in princes nor in any child of man for there is no help in them

-Psalm 146 chant in A by James Turle and Psalm 147 chant in E by Joseph Barnby from the Worcester Psalter pointed.
+When the breath of man goeth forth he will turn again to his earth and then all his thoughts perish

-- Praise the Lord, O my soul while I live will I praise the Lord Yea as long as I have any being I will sing praises to my God - Put not your trust in princes nor in any child of man for there is no help in them - 3.
-When the breath of man goeth forth he will turn again to his earth and then all his thoughts perish - 4.
-Blessed is he that hath the God of Jacob for his help and whose hope is in the Lord his God - 5.
-Who made heaven and earth the sea and all that therein is who keepeth his promise for ever - 6.
-Who helpeth them to right that suffer wrong and feedeth the hungry - 7.
-The Lord looseth men out of prison the Lord giveth sight to the blind - 8.
-The Lord helpeth them that are fallen the Lord careth for the righteous; - 9. he Lord careth for the strangersHe defendeth the father-less and widowAs for the ungodly he turneth it upside down - 10.
-The Lord they God O Sion shall be King for evermore and throughout all generations
+Blessed is he that hath the God of Jacob for his help and whose hope is in the Lord his God

-Glory be to the Father
+Who made heaven and earth the sea and all that therein is who keepeth his promise for ever

-and to the Son and to the Holy Ghost
+Who helpeth them to right that suffer wrong and feedeth the hungry

-as it was in the beginning
+The Lord looseth men out of prison the Lord giveth sight to the blind

-is now and ever shall be
+- The Lord helpeth them that are fallen the Lord careth for the righteous; - he Lord careth for the strangers He defendeth the father-less and widow As for the ungodly he turneth it upside down - The Lord they God O Sion shall be King for evermore and throughout all generations

-world without end Amen
+Glory be to the Father and to the Son and to the Holy Ghost; as it was in the beginning is now and ever shall be, World without end.